tjmahr/tjmahr.github.io/_posts/2019-11-25-another-mixed-effects-model-visualization.md

 <img src="/figs//2019-11-25-another-mixed-effects-model-visualization/top-row-take-1-1.png" title="First pass at the model.
 It shows points connected by lines split over four panels." alt="First pass at the model.
 It shows points connected by lines split over four panels." width="66%" style="display: block; margin: auto;" />

 First, let's make one somewhat obscure tweak.
-Currently, the left edge of the title is aligned with with plotting panel---that is, the window where the data are drawn.
-But in our final ensemble, we are going to have three plots and the left edge of the panel will not be in the the same location across all three plots.
+Currently, the left edge of the title is aligned with the plotting panel---that is, the window with the grey background where the data are drawn.
+But in our final ensemble, we are going to have three plots and the left edge of the panel will not be in the same location across all three plots.
 We want our titles to be aligned with each other from plot to plot, so we tell ggplot2 to position the plot title using the left edge of the `"plot"`, as opposed to the `"panel"`.

 ```r